-In Asia, seven incidents took place, two fewer than in May 2012, all of which are classified as robbery incidents in India, Bangladesh, Malaysia, Vietnam, Singapore and Indonesia.
+In Asia, eight incidents took place, one fewer than in May 2012, most of which were classified as robbery incidents in India, Bangladesh, Malaysia, Vietnam, Singapore and Indonesia.
+One late report via ReCAAP states that a tanker was hijacked but released when a law enforcement helicopter arrived on the scene.